jxad/seatbelt-fivem/README.md

 1. Download zip or clone repo.
 2. Add folder to your fivem server.
-3. Rename the folder seatbelt
+3. Rename the folder seatbelt.
-4 Add start seatbelt to your server.cfg
+4. Add start seatbelt to your server.cfg